krisfoster/ni-k8s-demo/README.md

 These instructions will show you how to create a K8s cluster and a public container registery in a compartment on Oracle Cloud (OCI).

 Create a file called, `my-variables.tf`.
 This will hold the details of your OCI user, region, tenancy and compartment ID within OCI that you want to create the container repository and the k8s cluster within.
+You won't check this in as they details are specific to you.

-The following is an example - note that you will need to replace the placeholders with the actual OCIDs for each of these and the OCI region name:
+The following is an example - note that you will need to replace the placeholders with the actual values for each of these:

 ```text
 variable "tenancy_ocid" {